A casual reader of headlines could be forgiven for coming to the conclusion that the alcoholic beverage market is drying up (pun probably intended).

 In the face of softening sales for beer, including the once-thriving craft segment, the success of Michelob Ultra and its low calorie, low carb proposition has stood out.
 It may well be the inspiration for a lot of the plans being made by portfolio strategists at various breweries.

 Craft brewers, once known almost entirely for putting more into their beer, in recent years have been bringing out more drinkable styles that are somewhat lower in calories and alcohol.
 But some big names are now pushing even farther in that direction.
-Sierra Nevada recently announced its purchase of Sufferfest, a small but growing brewery specializing in “better for you” beers.
+Sierra Nevada purchased Sufferfest, a small but growing brewery specializing in “better for you” beers.
 And Dogfish Head, who brews some of America’s most extreme beers, is going all in on health-conscious offerings to capitalize on what owner Sam Calagione calls a “…younger demographic [who] is drinking less alcohol and when they are drinking alcohol they are thinking about it through the lens of health and wellness.”

 For all that this newly emerging trend appears to have staying power, especially as more Centennials turn 21, the impact really hasn’t manifested itself just yet.
 True, beer consumption has been declining for a decade or more, but this has been offset by growth in wine and spirits, not any demonstrable aversion to alcohol.